johnsonbf/Final-Prison-Mike-Analysis/README.md

 **9. Result of analysis**

-      - see Model notebook3.ipynb on main branch, and google slides
+      - see Model notebook3.ipynb on main branch, and Google Slides

-11. Recommendation for future analysis
+**11. Recommendation for future analysis**

+       - Capturing the number of beers/alcoholic drinks the beer reviewer has consumed prior to each review - Does the overall review score improve with the number of beers consumed?
+       - Capturing location data for the breweries to put together ultimate beer tours based on a user’s beer style preference and overall review scores.

-12. Anything the team would have done differently
+**12. Anything the team would have done differently**

+       - Random Forest with resampling to improve the recall score of predictions for beers with an overall review of 3 and under.

 #### Slides
 **Presentation is drafted in Google Slides**